-The top European school in Bloomberg’s overall ranking, is also the leading light when it comes to post-graduation pay.
+The top-ranked European school in Bloomberg’s overall ranking, IMD is in second place for pay.

-The Swiss school, on the shores of Lake Geneva, scored 90.7 on compensation out of 100.
+The Swiss school, on the shores of Lake Geneva, scored 99.8 on compensation out of 100.
 In some industries, IMD MBA graduates make astronomical salaries.
-Take by way of example consumer goods, where IMD alumni bagged a median salary of $196,000.
+Take by way of example the financial sector, where IMD alumni bagged a median starting salary of $148,000.

 IMD has a tight knit community and small class sizes, which translate into a powerful alumni network.